-The primary purpose of the Pennsylvania Association of Council of Trustees (PACT) is to:

-- educate trustees on national trends in higher education - apprise trustees of issues facing the State System - foster a network of trustees - provide trustee development opportunities
+The primary purpose of the Pennsylvania Association of Council of Trustees (PACT) is to educate trustees on national trends in higher education, to apprise trustees of issues facing the State System, and establish a network of trustees to convey trustees' view to the Chancellor and Board of Governors, to provide professional development opportunities to trustees in order to enhance their service to the State System, and to inform and update trustees about academic programs and administrative policies of the 14 State System universities.

-PACT conducts conferences, ZOOM sessions, and workshops focused on the items listed above and other issues that may arise throughout the year.
+PACT conducts conferences and workshops on topics of common interest, updates on System issues and national trends in higher education, as well as opportunities for professional development and an exchange of ideas with trustees from other State System universities.
+Conferences are held at the Dixon University Center, at local conference hotels in Harrisburg or on System university campuses, allowing trustees the opportunity to get acquainted with other State System institutions and the Office of the Chancellor.
 Association dues paid by each council cover the cost of the conferences and reimburse travel costs for trustees to attend.
 All trustees are encouraged to participate.

+PACT establishes a network of university trustees to convey their university's views to the Chancellor and to the Board of Governors.
 PACT's Executive Board assumes the major responsibility for planning the association's meetings and managing its business.
-The Board comprises one member of each of the 14 legacy campuses appointed or elected by each university council.
+The Board comprises fourteen members appointed or elected by each university council.
 The membership of the Board elects a President, First Vice President, Second Vice President, Secretary and Treasurer.

-The Office of the Chancellor provides direct support to PACT, assisting with communications activities and maintaining an up-to-date database with information on terms, offices and contact information for all trustees of State System universities.
+The Office of the Chancellor provides direct support to PACT, assisting with communications activities, coordinating meetings, and maintaining an up-to-date database with information on terms, offices and contact information for all trustees of State System universities.